tef/textfree86/README.md

 ### Stdout/Stderr

 Output from stdout/stderr, or from calls to `print()` are forwarded to the client.
-The client prints it to stderr.
+The client prints it to stderr locally.

 ### Stretch Goals: Environment Variables, Paths, Config Files